Preventive Mastectomy: Five Years Later

 And it hurts.

-Even five years later, it hurts like hell for days after I work those muscles in a new way.
+Even five years later, it hurts like hell for days after I work those muscles differently.

 I know from experience as I grow stronger and consistently work on these areas, the pain will go away.